Rishabh42/NoteVault/Report/architecture.md

 #### Encryption

-This component covers the encryption aspects.
+Encryption is paramount to protecting user's privacy and protecting other services from tracking the user.
 It includes synthesis of the private key for encryption from the public MetaMask address of the user and encrypting the data on the client's side before the notes are saved in the user's preferred database.
 The intention is to make sure that no unencrypted data leaves the client's machine.

 After researching on various cryptographic schemes we narrowed down to 2 cryptographic schemes which were relevant to our need of encrypting the notes, these were: XChaCha20-Poly1305[^XCP] & the AES-GCM 256 bit schemes[^AES].